 - Profession being carried on is prescribed under section 44AA of income tax act

-- An assessee whose total gross receipts do not exceed fifty lakh rupees in a financial year
+- An assessee whose total gross receipts do not exceed seventy lakh rupees in a financial year

 Computation of Presumptive Income For Professionals